 - For general illness or injury – The first 12 days the employee receives 80% of the average daily payment (or the minimum payment for the country per day), the next days 100%.

 - For pregnancy and childbirth – Care for a sick child up to 14 years old, a disabled child up to 18 years old.
-Payouts are 100% of the average daily payment of employee (or from the national minimum daily payment).
+Payouts are 100% of the average daily employee payment (or from the national minimum daily payment).

 Pension is paid by the FSPP.
-The retirement age for women in 2020 for women is 58 years, for men it is 62.
+The retirement age for women in 2022 is 58 years, for men, it is 63.
 The amount of the pension depends on:

 - Wages during the working age